-User Experience Design – otherwise known as UX Design – is an integral part of our planning stage for any project.
+User Experience Design – otherwise known as UX Design – is an integral part of our planning stages for any project.

-We engage our clients in UX workshops, outlining the user journey and structure of the site prior to starting the design/UI (User Interface) & development stages.
+We engage our clients in UX workshops, outlining the user journey and structure of the site prior to starting the UI/Design & development stages.

 Our aim is to gain insight into the following:

 - Who are your key users? (there may be multiple personas)

 - What are your users expecting from your website? (their needs)

 - Which tasks do you wish them to perform? (your needs)

 For new smaller projects, we use our extensive experience to guide our hands in planning the best user experience for your customers.